root-project/web/manual/python/index.md

 ### Passing fundamental types by reference

-Old PyROOT has `ROOT.Long` and `ROOT.Double` to pass integer and floating point numbers by reference.
-In the new PyROOT, you must use `ctypes` instead.
+Previously, `ROOT.Long` and `ROOT.Double` were used to pass integer and floating point numbers by reference.
+In the new Python Interface, this functionality is achieved using `ctypes`.

 ```python
 >>> ROOT.gInterpreter.Declare("""